tubs-alg/SampLNS/README.md

                         Maximum number of iterations for samplns.
   --samplns-iteration-timelimit SAMPLNS_ITERATION_TIMELIMIT
                         Timelimit for each iteration of samplns in seconds.
+  --cds-iteration-timelimit CDS_ITERATION_TIMELIMIT
+                        Timelimit for each iteration of the lower bound computation in seconds.
 ```

 If you want to use the Python interface, you can check out the following example